Content

 Neil Armstrong in lunar module simulator

-Everybody knows the name of the first man on the moon.
+Everybody knows the name of the first man on the moon: Neil Armstrong.
 The second moon man´s name - Edwin "Buzz" Aldrin - is also still well known until today.
 Even the name of the third crew member Michael Collins, who remained in the spaceship in the moon orbit during the moon landing of his colleagues, is still well known to many today.
 But only a few people knew until recently that some women had also played a decisive role in the millennium project of the lunar landing.
 In recent years, the names of some of these heroines have become known to a wider public.
 The DPMA presents some of them in a small series.

 Over 400,000 people participated in NASA's Apollo programme, including many women.
 Back in the 1960´s, science and technology were even more male-dominated than they are today.
 But some women held key positions in the Apollo program.
 Most of them worked anonymously behind the scenes; Frances "Poppy" Northcutt was one of the few women involved who came into the public spotlight at the time.